Studying and researching in Sweden

 Applying for a residence permit for studies

-To be able to apply for a residence permit you must:
+What you must do to apply for a residence permit

 Residence permit for work, during and after studies

 Admitted students with a residence permit for studies are allowed to work according to Swedish law, but a prerequisite for this residence permit is full-time studies on a programme or course.
 Chalmers’ master's programmes require you to study full-time, day-time (the rate of study is 100%).
 This can be difficult to combine with work, as you are required to be present at the university to participate in lectures, labs, project assignments and examinations.

 If you wish to stay in Sweden after your studies and find a job, you can do so for up to 12 months.
 There is a specific residence permit for that purpose.

 Residence permit for looking for work after studies